skorpi0n/inclinotifier/README.md

 			If vertical move is within 20% of start, then it should be considered as horizontal and vice versa How will horizontal touchmove react in portrait/landscape mode?---

-- [x] Show distance in image
+:white_check_mark: Show distance in image

-- [x] Save variables to local storage?
+:white_check_mark: Save variables to local storage?

-- [x] Add icon with transparent bg in favicon.png
+:white_check_mark: Add icon with transparent bg in favicon.png

-- [x] Investigate what can be put in manifest.json
+:white_check_mark: Investigate what can be put in manifest.json

 ## Version History